PeterV989/fibaro/quickApp/Nest/README.md

 ### Google Nest API Error

-If you have this error, the Google API crash.
+If you have this error, the Google API crashed.
-Consequently, the fibaro widget are not updated and you will have to wait the next loop (configured with frequency).
+Consequently, the fibaro widgets are not updated and you will have to wait until the next loop (configured with frequency).

 ```bash
 [21.01.2023] [03:01:16] [ERROR] [QUICKAPP245]: listNestDevice() status is 500: { "error
 ```